Keyush

 Keyush Shah

-Resume | Google Scholar | Github | LinkedIn | Email ID
+Resume | Google Scholar | Github | LinkedIn | Email ID | Portfolio of Projects

-Hello, I am a second year graduate student at the University of Pennsylvania pursuing MSE in Data Science.
 My academic journey began with a strong foundation Statistics and Mathematics where I developed the acumen in Analytics, Inference and data driven modeling - it laid the groundwork for my foray into Data Science.
 Now I am focused on exploring the vast potential of Generative AI and Machine Learning in solving real-world challenges and leveraging data to drive impactful insights.

-Kindly take a look at my Portfolio of Projects.
+• Kindly take a look at my Portfolio of Projects.

 Professional Experience